GuanceCloud/guance-docs/docs/en/ci-visibility/explorer.md

 ## Jenkins

-### Pipeline Viewers
+### Pipeline Explorer

-In the top left corner of the viewer, you can switch to the 「Jenkins Pipeline」 viewer to query and analyze the CI Pipeline process, including the Pipeline ID, name, duration, commit content, commit time, and more.
+In the top left corner of the explorer, you can switch to the 「Jenkins Pipeline」 explorer to query and analyze the CI Pipeline process, including the Pipeline ID, name, duration, commit content, commit time, and more.

 ![](img/17.CI_4.png)